-If you are planning to open a shipping company with merchant ships to ply on international waters for export and import of cargo, one of the first thing to be eligible to do this business is to comply with International Management code for safe operation of ship and pollution prevention .
+If you are planning to open a shipping company with merchant ships to ply on international waters for export and import of cargo, one of the first things to be eligible to do this business is to comply with the International Management Code for the safe operation of ships and pollution prevention.

 As per ISM code under SOLAS chapter IX, a company shall be issued with Document of compliance (DOC) and its ships are issued with Safety Management Certificates (SMC) only after ensuring that the company has a Safety Management System (SMS) and all ships are operated as per the SMS.

 A Document of Compliance or DOC is issued to a company based on the type of ship.
-This means that the DOC will be different for different type of ships i.e. if company have10 containers and 10 oil tankers then 2 different DOC will be issued, one to the container fleet and other to the tanker fleet.
+This means that the DOC will be different for different types of ships i.e. if the company have10 containers and 10 oil tankers then 2 different DOC will be issued, one to the container fleet and the other to the tanker fleet.

 Types of DOCs

-- An interim DOC is issued to a newly established company or when a new type of ship is added in the company
+- An interim DOC is issued to a newly established company or when a new type of ship is added to the company

-- The company shall undergo initial audit, and in case of newly built shipping company within the validity period of interim DOC i.e. 12 months.
+- The company shall undergo an initial audit, and in case of a newly built shipping company within the validity period of interim DOC i.e. 12 months.

-- The company shall undergo additional audit in case new ship type is added to the shipping company within the validity period of interim DOC i.e. 12 months.
+- The company shall undergo an additional audit in case a new ship type is added to the shipping company within the validity period of interim DOC i.e. 12 months.

-- For a new company, further document review is conducted prior to the audit by administration.
+- For a new company, further document review is conducted prior to the audit by the administration.

 Short Term DOC